Mint3kool/TMDB/README.md

 # TMDB

-An android application that makes use of the TMDB api to get popular movies, TV shows, and other asssociated information
+An android application that makes use of the TMDB api to get popular movies, TV shows, and other associated information